IBS27/nvim/README.md

 ## Contribution

 If you feel some things can be more efficient, feel free to create a PR.
-Also, if you liked my config please :star: the repo.
+Also, if you liked my config please ⭐ the repo.